itechKaitoQueiroz/gha-env-poc/README.md

 pnpm dev --filter=website1 --filter=opengine-components
 ```

+> **Note:** Whenever you switch from local to Docker development, or vice-versa, you might run into an issue where the PNPM asks confirmation to reinstall all the packages.
+> If you encounter this issue, the easisest way to solve this is to delete the `node_modules` folder and try again.

 ## Adding a new Website

 To add a new site, create a new Nuxt project under the `/apps` folder by running: